Look back along the fairways of Silkstone Golf Club.

 When the lease was terminated in 1968, the club purchased the land for £10,000 and Barnsley and District Club became Silkstone Golf Club.

-After its centenary in 1993, more land was purchased and May 2008 saw a major development when seven new holes were introduced, a package costing £750,000, which included buying forty four acres.
+After the Club's centenary in 1993, more land was purchased and May 2008 saw a major development when seven new holes were introduced, a package costing £750,000, which included buying forty four acres.

 Copyright of Don Booker MBE